itachicoder/Solar_Energy_Prediction/README.md

 Kamuthi Solar Power Plant and has been collected everyday from 1994 to 2007 (5113 days) for the training dataset and from 2008 to 2012 (1400 days) for the testing dataset.
-2. daily incoming solar energy data, as the total daily incoming solar energy at 98 Kamuthi Solar Power Plant sites (different from the grid points of the weather data from 1994 to 2007.
+2.daily incoming solar energy data, as the total daily incoming solar energy at 98 Kamuthi Solar Power Plant sites (different from the grid points of the weather data from 1994 to 2007.

- Adapt the data to our needs
+#Adapt #the #data #to #our #needs
 For each Kamuthi Solar Power Plant site, we have identified the four closest GEFS weather sites.
 There are then two possible methods to use the data.
 For each Mesonet site, we can either interpolate geographically the weather data from the